kevintpeng/Learn-Something-Every-Day/Production-Engineering/Data-Stores/NoSQL Databases.md

 Relational needs a 3rd join table (again less performant)

 NoSQL, we can do one-sided where all categories are stored in embedded arrays in products

+# Cassandra
+Distributed NoSQL DB.
+- distributed, so no single point of failure
+- **gossip protocol** is used
+- data is indexed with a memtable
+- writes are fairly cheap, and indexes greatly improve reads at the cost of writes- Rows are spread around

+### Gossip Protocol
+Communications protocol for spreading new information
+- through periodic, pairwise, inter-process interactions, nodes spread information in a robust way
+- information exchanged during interactions is bounded

+### Durability through Storage
+Writes first to the CommitLog, and then to the Memtable, overflowing into disk as an SSTable
+- fsync synchronizes file's in-core state with a storage device
+- durability is achieved through fsync, flushing the write-back cache to disk (ECE 222)
+- commitlog is append-only which obviates the need for random seeking
+  - CommitLogAllocator manages CommitLogSegment instances (each being a file on disk, with a sequence of serialized RowMutation objects)
+  - commitlog_sync can be periodic or batch which dictates how fsync to disk is called